 US foreign taxpayers use IRS Form 1042-S, officially known as the Foreign Person’s U.S. Source Income Subject to Withholding, to report state and federal income.
 If you are a nonresident alien earning income that is not reported on your W-2, you must file a 1042-S form.
-The IRS issues this form to individuals annually.
+The IRS issues this form to individuals on an annual basis.
 Filing a 1042-S is not possible until you’ve submitted all other tax forms used for reporting your United States income.
-Some US foreign taxpayers are issued a 1042-S while others may receive a W-2 and some taxpayers may be requested to file both.
+Some US foreign taxpayers are issued a 1042-S while others may receive a W-2, and some taxpayers may be requested to file both.

 Who Files IRS Form 1042-S?